 PO Box 9657 Stn Prov Govt

-Go to any Service BC counter.You do not need to fill out an application, but will need to provide the customer service representative with the same details about the birth that are requested on the Application for Marriage Certificate or Registration Photocopy (VSA 430M) form (PDF, 1MB).
+Go to any Service BC counter.You do not need to fill out an application, but will need to provide the customer service representative with the same details about the marriage that are requested on the Application for Marriage Certificate or Registration Photocopy (VSA 430M) form (PDF, 1MB).
 You will also need to provide payment.

 Call the Vital Statistics Agency at (250) 952-2681 in Victoria or 1-888-876-1633 elsewhere in B.C.
 A credit card is required.